Germany wants a German Internet as spying scandal rankles

 While the routers and switches that direct traffic can be programmed so data travel certain routes, the most popular online services are not built to respect borders.

-For example, if a Munich resident uses Facebook to chat with a friend sitting 500 kilometers (310 miles) away in Berlin, the traffic would go through one of the company’s three massive data centers 8,000 km away in Oregon or North Carolina, or one near the Arctic Circle in the Swedish town of Luleå.
-European users’ profiles are not necessarily stored in the Swedish centre; instead the website’s different functions such as games, messaging, and wall posts are distributed among the data centers to improve efficiency.
+For example, if a Munich resident uses Facebook to chat with a friend sitting 500 kilometres (310 miles) away in Berlin, the traffic would go through one of the company’s three massive data centres 8,000 km away in Oregon or North Carolina, or one near the Arctic Circle in the Swedish town of Luleå.
+European users’ profiles are not necessarily stored in the Swedish centre; instead the website’s different functions such as games, messaging, and wall posts are distributed among the data centres to improve efficiency.

-Similarly, emails sent by Google’s Gmail between two German residents would probably be routed through one of the company’s three data centers in Finland, Belgium and Ireland.
+Similarly, emails sent by Google’s Gmail between two German residents would probably be routed through one of the company’s three data centres in Finland, Belgium and Ireland.

 The only way to change this would be for Germany to require local hosting of websites, a drastic move according to experts that has not yet been pushed by German leaders.
 Deutsche Telekom declined to say whether it would lobby for such an approach.